pkgcraft/scallop/README.md

 along with a standard C compiler.
 Additionally, meson and ninja are required for shared library support.

+Note that using `cargo nextest` or another test runner that runs tests in separate processes is required, using `cargo test` will break as long as it uses threads since bash isn't thread-friendly in any fashion.

 To build scallop, run the following commands:

 ```bash